-After you have bought a new home, you have will be faced with exciting challenge of designing the property so it becomes your dream home.
-We have asked Fine & Country agents and architects for their thoughts and tips to give you some new ideas.
+After you have purchased a new home, you will be faced with the exciting challenge of designing the property so it becomes your dream home.
+Discover our tips to offer you some design inspiration.

 Make a list of what you like and don’t like about your current home: this will help you at the design stage.
-Remember to think around what you will want all year round, like: summer houses, loft extensions and fireplaces.
+Remember to think about what you will want all year round such as summer houses, loft extensions and fireplaces.

 The kitchen is the hub of any home and for this reason it is very important to get this right.
 Open-plan kitchens are modern and popular as this allows you to socialise with family and friends who are in the living room.
 It is, however, important to be aware that open-plan kitchens can also be louder and cause your living room area to smell of food if there is inadequate ventilation.

 Building and designing your own home has got to be one of the most exciting, yet daunting things you can do.
 Take a look at the area.
 Remember, if you are in a National Park or if the property is Listed, the design of your property maybe a little trickier.
 Invest in a local architect who will know what planning departments like and don’t like.

 Look around for inspiration from other properties: your friends and family’s homes or properties on the market.
 The internet and television programmes can give you an insight into different ideas and current trends.
 Future-proofing your property is always beneficial.

 Using the space you have and ensuring it flows well for yourselves is extremely important for day-to-day living, whether it be open plan or smaller, cosy room.
 An architect can help with design to show you different layouts and give you a better understanding of how you could use wasted space.
 They will also have some innovative ideas that you may not have considered or seen before.